RobCranfill/faker-counter/README.md

 a mashup of J. Robert Oppenheimer (suit & tie, fedora, pipe, security badge) and a rock climber (climbing harness & gear).
-I also carried this device, which has a speaker that plays actual digitized sounds of a real Geiger counter at two different levels: a "background" level of a few quiet clicks, and a "high" level of crazy clicks; the level is controlled by a somewhat discreet button that you push while holding a "sensor wand" that actually does nothing.
+I also carried this device, which has a speaker that plays actual digitized sounds of a real Geiger counter at two different levels: a "background" level of a few quiet clicks, and a "high" level of crazy clicks; the level is controlled by a somewhat inconspicuous button that you push while pointing a "sensor wand" that actually does nothing.
 It also has two LEDs - green and red, for low and high levels - and a little analog voltmeter whose needle swings in accordance with the clicking.